PhilCK/Chunky/README.md

 The main motivation for this was to see what an interface would turn out like using bitmasks to identify the components for an entity or system.

+## Status

+Currently porting a really bad prototype I made for this accross.
+There are alot of hard edges that I want to smooth out, but atm its 'get it working' kinda thing, so very unstable atm.

 ## Development Environment

 There isn't anything special going on here, you just need to compile the source